saipran7777/saipran7777.github.io/index.md

 ---

 Howdy!
 I am Praneeth.
 I am Graduate Assistant Researcher at Texas A&M University.
-This is my second semester at A&M and am excited to explore the field of autonomous vehicles.
+This is my third semester at A&M and am excited to explore the field of autonomous vehicles.

 <figure>
 <img class="home" src="/assets/pro_pic1.jpg" alt="Me">